 - quickly switching back and forth between versions

-But if you are on the same network, then why wait on TestFlight?
-After installing ios-deploy, you have everything you need to get faster to your next iteration.
+With ios-deploy and a GitLab runner installed on your network, you have everything you need to get faster to your next iteration.
 Your team doesn’t have to know Xcode to push a button and try a different version of the app on the review unit they’re using.

 Try it yourself